ruthpohrp/tp/docs/UserGuide.md

 **A**: Install the app in the other computer, and overwrite the empty data file it creates with the file that contains the data of your previous DukePro(f) home folder.

-**Q**: Where are the releases?<br>
+**Q**: How do I save my edits?<br>
-**A**: You can download the latest `dukeprof.jar` from [here](https://github. com/AY2122S1-CS2103T-T11-4/tp/releases)!
+**A**: All data is automatically saved into the hard disk after any command that changes the data.
+There is no need to save manually.

-**Q**: The dukeprof.jar isn’t opening when I double-click it.<br>
+**Q**: The dukeprof.jar isn’t opening when I double-click it.
+Please help?<br>
 **A**:
-If you're using Windows, click here for a tutorial video.
+If you're using Windows, [click here](https://www.youtube.com/watch?v=ifBlevULGtM) for a tutorial video.
-If you're using Mac, click here for a tutorial video.
+If you're using Mac, [click here](https://www.youtube.com/watch?v=WkTt70O6SwI&ab_channel=CS.Math.Educator) for a tutorial video.
-If you're using Linux, click here for a tutorial video.
+If you're using Linux, [click here](https://www.youtube.com/watch?v=oIMX8qcdvSA) for a tutorial video.